danvk/aoc2021/README.md

 ## Advent of Code

+### Day 5

+The only really new thing today was using regular expressions to parse input.
+It looks like `FindStringSubmatch` is going to be my friend <https://pkg.go.dev/regexp#Regexp.FindStringSubmatch>.

+I defined a generic `Min` function and used it along with `FlatMap` to get the max X and Y values for the grid.
+I think this is cute, but maybe not idiomatic Go.
+At least not yet?
+I do think having access to generics greatly improves my happiness working with Go.

 ### Day 4

 The `%v` formatting just uses spaces to delimit array elements, which is pretty ambiguous about where arrays begin and end!